chaos-polymtl/lethe/doc/source/tools/automatic_launch/automatic_launch.rst

 	shutil.copy(f'{PATH}/{SHELL_FILE}', f'{case_path}/{SHELL_FILE}')

-This last step allows to launch one batch script for each case.
+This last step allows to launch one job script for each case.
-The ``launch_lethe.sh`` is the batch script that send the simulation to the cluster scheduler.
+The ``launch_lethe.sh`` is the job script that sends the simulation to the cluster scheduler.

 .. note::
-	See the documentation about :doc:`../../installation/digital_alliance` to make a proper batch script.
+	See the documentation about :doc:`../../installation/digital_alliance` to make a proper job script.

-If you have multiple cases to launch on the cluster (let's say 100 thousand), it is not a good idea to launch a really heavy python script to the cluster.
+If you have multiple cases to launch on the cluster (let's say 100 thousand), it is not a good idea to launch a really heavy Python script on the cluster.
-Otherwise, a crying baby panda will appear and hunt you.
+If you do this, a crying baby panda will appear and hunt you.
-To do so, it is recommended to create another batch script that launches the automatic generator itself.
+To do so, it is recommended to create another job script that launches the automatic generator itself.

-Let's name the automatic generator script is named ``launch_cases.py``.
-Here is an example of how to make the batch script:
+The automatic generator script is named ``launch_cases.py``.
+Here is an example of how to make the job script:

 .. code-block:: text